Similarities/2f-binning-III-resize-nonlinear-binsize-to-linear/README.md

-Notes: python(x,y) 2.7x, numpy, tk dialog. saves .txt file The programm asks for a two coloumn data set (.txt file, first coloumn x, second coloumn y, decimal with ".", separation " ", sorted, first 3 rows are skipped). the resulting sampling frequency in this programm has to be bigger than 1.5 times the maximum binsize of the dataset (otherwise the programm would have to interpolate by dividing a given separation into new bins).
+Notes: python(x,y) 2.7x, numpy, tk dialog. saves .txt file The programm asks for a two coloumn data set (.txt file, first coloumn x, second coloumn y, decimal with ".", separation " ", sorted, first 3 rows are skipped). the resulting sampling frequency in this programm has to be bigger than 1.5 times the maximum binsize of the dataset (avoiding alias effects or subdivisions of bins).
 Needs cleaning and further testing.